 I’m the Chief Technology Strategist for Red Hat’s US Public Sector group, where I work with systems integrators and government agencies to encourage the use of open source software in government.
-I was recently named co-chair of Open Source for America and one of Federal Computer Week’s Fed 100 for 2010.
-I’m an active member of the Military Open Source working group, the RHCE Loopback, and a GTO-21 commissioner.
+I’m co-chair of Open Source for America and one of Federal Computer Week’s Fed 100 for 2010.
+I’m a member of the Military Open Source working group, on the SIIA Software Division Board, and sit on the Board of Advisors for CivicCommons.
 I also help run Red Hat’s gov-sec mailing list.
 I perk up when people talk about cross-domain security, edge innovation, and interagency collaboration through the open source model.

 Prior to joining Red Hat, I worked as a developer, systems administrator, and IT director for a series of internet businesses.
 I’ve also been a business and IT consultant to not-for-profit organizations in New York City.
 During that time, I spearheaded the reform of safety regulations for New York State’s electrical utilities following the tragic death of Jodie Lane.

-When I’m not spreading the Good News about open source, I’m wishing I had a dog.
+When I’m not spreading the Good News about open source, I’m wishing I had a dogenjoying time with my dog.

 You can find what I’m reading on Goodreads, what I’m saying on Twitter, and what I’m listening to on last.fm.